 So her love of freedom made Neda go to the streets on June 20, 2009, to demand justice at the risk of her own life.

-Neda loved freedom.
+Neda Agha Sultan loved freedom.
 She was filled with joy and livelihood.
-Neda sought a country where women could enjoy their equal human rights, where women and girls could use their potentials to build their country and help it advance, a country where music, happiness and loving would not be forbidden and unlawful.
-In a word, Neda bore the wishes and dreams that were forbidden for women and all the people of Iran under the mullahs’ rule.
+Neda sought a country where women could enjoy their equal human rights, where women and girls could use their potential to build their country and help in advance, and a country where music, happiness, and love would not be forbidden and unlawful.
+In a word, Neda Agha Sultan bore the wishes and dreams that were forbidden for women and all the people of Iran under the mullahs’ rule.